Technical · 9 min read

 The two numbers that matter

-Setting up SNS notifications
+Setting up SNS topic for bounce/complaint notifications

-# Example SNS message payload for a hard bounce
+# Example SNS bounce notification payload

 {